 💭 What Makes This A Great Recipe

 Versatile.
-This roast is pure comfort food sliced and served with your favorite side dishes.
+This perfect rump roast is pure comfort food sliced and served with your favorite side dishes.
 It also is perfect for sandwiches such as an Italian Beef sandwich or a French Dip sandwich with au jus.

-If you are making this rump roast for your main course with side dishes, it will serve about 8 people.
+If you are making this rump roast for your delicious main course with side dishes, it will serve about 8 people.
 If you are making it to slice thinly for sandwiches, it will serve 12 or more.

 🔪 How To Make This Roast